mstancl/mstancl/README.md

 ### :wave: Introduction

-My name is Martin Stancl and I currently work as SDET I am trying to improve my coding style, knowledge and would also love to share some of it during the process
+My name is Martin Stancl and I currently work as SDET.
+I am trying to improve my coding style, knowledge and would also love to share some of it during the process
 Therefore I decided to create this repository!